Top 10 One Team NBA Players In the League History

 Bill Russell was a fantastic athlete

 Bill Russell won an incredible 11 NBA championships even though he played only 13 seasons!
-Therefore, it's no wonder he's been a subject of NBA myths.
+Therefore, it's no wonder he's been the subject of NBA myths.
 Despite being MVP five times and having 12 NBA All-Star appearances, he is still underrated.
-While it's true that the league wasn't at the highest level in the fifties, Russell raised the bar with his out of this world performances.
+While it's true that the league wasn't at the highest level in the fifties, Russell raised the bar with his out-of-this-world performances.

 3. Larry Bird